JohnG79/RDB2XML/README.md

 -
 - NEXT on the Agenda... (beginning now, and probably in this order)
-- product RDF and OWL
+- program produces RDF and OWL
-- Connect to Oracle
+- program connects to Oracle DBs
-- load XML/XSD
+- program loads XML/XSD (and can consequently be translated into RDF/OWL)

 Projected finish date: Dec 31 2015.